How to Arrange a Visit to the Epidemiology Department

 ALTERNATIVES TO VISIT DAYS:

-- If you are not yet admitted or cannot attend Visit Days, see alternative below or arrange an individual visit.
+- If you cannot attend Visit Days, see alternative below or arrange an individual visit.

-- Graduate Opportunity-Minority Achievement Program (GO-MAP) Visit Events March 7 or 21, or April 4.
+- Graduate Opportunity-Minority Achievement Program (GO-MAP) Visit Events on April 2 & April 3.

-- Some students, especially from, but not limited to, minority ethnic groups may wish attend the GO-MAP Visit Days, which
+- Some students, especially from, but not limited to, minority ethnic groups may wish attend the GO-MAP Visit Days.
+It may

 APPLICANTS NOT YET ADMITTED